Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/dpio-driver.rst

 QBman portal interface (qbman-portal.c)
 ---------------------------------------

-   The qbman-portal component provides APIs to do the low level hardware bit twiddling for operations such as:
+   The qbman-portal component provides APIs to do the woke low level hardware bit twiddling for operations such as:

       - initializing Qman software portals